spaceagetv/electron-progress-window/docs/electron-progress-window.progresswindowoptions.css.md

 ## ProgressWindowOptions.css property

-Additional CSS for the window
+Additional CSS to inject into the window

 **Signature:**